Why UAB Nursing

 Excellence in Nursing

 There’s more to the small, gold pin on a UAB nurse’s badge than meets the eye.
 Part of the American Nurses Association, the American Nurses Credentialing Center (ANCC) created the Magnet Recognition Program® to recognize nursing staffs for leadership, innovation, excellence of care, and empowerment of their nurses.
-UAB Hospital first achieved Magnet Status in 2002 and was recertified in 2006, 2011, and again in 2014.
-Fewer than 2% of the world’s hospitals have earned this honor, and we were first in Alabama and are currently the only one in our state.
+UAB Hospital first achieved Magnet Status in 2002 and was recertified in 2006, 2011, 2014 and again in 2019.
+We were the 21st organization in the world to earn this honor five times, and we were first in Alabama and are currently the only one in our state.
 Magnet status means that UAB nurses are part of an elite group, and we wear our pins as a badge of honor.

 Committed to Advancing Knowledge